a white background with a swirl in the middle

 When you have bad credit, it’s easy to think you won’t qualify for any loans or financial assistance without improving your score.
 With bad credit, you need financial help to get you out of your situation.

-The good news is that the HECM reverse mortgage is NOT based on any certain credit scores.
+The good news is that the HECM is NOT based on any certain credit scores.
 In fact, having NO credit score is okay.
-Since you’ll be getting paid rather than the other way around, your credit score is not the best indicator of whether a reverse mortgage is right for you.
+Since you’ll be getting paid rather than the other way around, your credit score is not the best indicator of whether this option is right for you.

 Jump To What You’re Looking For Here: